-At Children First Northamptonshire we offer a full range of services to children and their families across the county including; duty and assessment, MASH, safeguarding, court services, services for disabled children, adolescents and children in care and looked after children.
+At Children’s First Northampton we offer a full range of services to children and their families across the county including: Duty & Assessment, MASH, Safeguarding, Court services, services for disabled children, adolescents and children in care and Looked after children.

 Our individual teams consist of a mix of dedicated professionals including qualified social workers, team managers, consultant practitioners, business support administrators and family support officers.

 We have our own social worker academy who offer a full range of learning and development opportunities and support our staff to develop their careers as well as return to practice.

 In the summer of 2020 we will be moving into our own dedicated children’s Trust which makes it an exciting time to be joining children's services in Northamptonshire.
 The Trust will have its own dedicated Board and funding and will be responsible for making decisions about the services, allowing us to focus on the welfare of the county's children and young people, their families and carers.